-4.60 The graph below shows the actual current service cost that has been recognised in profit or loss each year for both the Fulfilment Value approach and under IAS 19:
+4.66 The graph below shows the actual current service cost that has been recognised in profit or loss each year for both the Fulfilment Value approach and under IAS 19:

-4.61 As can be seen in the above graph, the current service cost from the Fulfilment Value approach mainly follows the employer's contributions which increase over time.
+- 4.67 As can be seen in the above graph, the current service cost from the Fulfilment Value approach mainly follows the employer's contributions which increase over time. - 4.68 As explained above, the main difference with IAS 19 is the lack of backload correction and the fact that under IAS 19 the projections and the discounting are done at different rates.

-4.62 Taking Year Three of the example in this Discussion Paper, the following are elements that EFRAG considers to be recognised in the statement of comprehensive income (Note that positive amounts are income while negative amounts are expenses):
+4.69 In Year Three, the following are elements that EFRAG considers to be recognised in the statement of comprehensive income (Note that positive amounts are income while negative amounts are expenses):